 Clearly, this is not a place that time (or the owners) entirely forgot.
 The steady stream of luxury cars into and out of the inconspicuous driveway are a testament to the Viceroy Santa Monica rep - well-earned - as a discreetly sophisticated beach hotel.

 It's as popular for its ocean-view guestrooms and restaurant as it is for its plunge pools, cabana, and nightlife.

 The hotel opened as the budget-hotel Pacific Shores Hotel in 1967.
-It was re-launched as the Viceroy in 2002 after a $20.3 million renovation of the guest rooms and common areas.
+It was re-launched and re-named in 2002 after a $20.3 million renovation of the guest rooms and common areas.

-The 162-room boutique hotel (including 18 suites) is known today for its hip, local crowd, ocean views, and plunge pools with a sexy poolside scene.
+The 162-room boutique hotel (including 18 suites) is known today for its hip, local crowd, ocean views, and plunge pools with a happening poolside scene.

-Each of the Viceroy's 162 guest rooms are spacious and high-tech.
+Each of the hotel's 162 guest rooms is spacious and high-tech.
 All include elegant custom-designed bedding, with pillow-top mattress covers and 100 percent Egyptian cotton linens.
-You'll also find each room equipped with a sitting area and spacious writing desk.
+You'll also find each room equipped with a sitting area and a spacious writing desk.